• COBRA too expensive?

 How Alabama Changes by Region, County, and Metro Area

 Alabama is not one uniform insurance market.
-Costs, provider access, and plan fit can vary by region, county, and metro area, so it helps to compare the state's major population centers side by side.
+Costs, doctor access, and plan fit can vary by region, county, and metro area, so it helps to compare the state's major population centers side by side.

 Central Alabama